okta/okta-sdk-dotnet/README.md

 * .NET Framework 4.6.1
 * Mono

+## :warning: :construction: Alpha Preview :construction: :warning:

+This library is under development and is currently a 1.0.0-alpha series.
+Some of the API is not yet expressed in this library.
+To install this library through NuGet, you will need to enable the "Include Prereleases" option when you search for this package.

+Need help?
+Contact [developers@okta.com](mailto:developers@okta.com) or use the [Okta Developer Forum].

 ## Installation
 ### Using Nuget Package Manager
  1. Right-click on your project in the Solution Explorer and choose **Manage Nuget Packages...**